aflaag/nix/README.md

 ## waybar

+- set up audio
+- set up brightness
+- check bluetooth
+- add wlogout module
 - if possible, remove separator when there are no active windows
 - if possible, remove hyprland/window when there are no active windows
 - fix tray menu graphics
-- add wlogout module
-- set up audio
-- check bluetooth

 ## dunst